LOWTHER MANOR LODGE CONSTITUTED

 At a meeting of the officers and Past Masters of West Shore Lodge No. 681 on May 14, 1956, Ashby B. Paul, D.D.G.M., suggested that the Lodge, with membership approaching 800, might want to sponsor a new lodge.

-Under the leadership of Harry L. Parson, then Worshipful Master, the West Shore Lodge group agreed to investigate seriously the possibilities and to appoint a Survey Committee consisting of three Past Masters: Paul B. Dohner, Lester P. Reed and John D. Weaver.
+Under the leadership of Harry L. Parson, then Worshipful Master, West Shore Lodge appointed a Survey Committee consisting of three Past Masters: Paul B. Dohner, Lester P. Reed and John D. Weaver to investigate the possibility.

-On December 5 Brothers Parson, Myers, Knorr, Landis, Witmer and Crist drove to Philadelphia to purchase equipment, to attend the annual Grand Communication and to hear Grand Master Nitsch announce the news that the Grand Lodge had approved the petition and authorized the constitution of Lowther Manor Lodge No. 781 on February 9, 1957.
+At the annual Grand Communication of the Grand Lodge it was announced that the petition was approved and the constitution of Lowther Manor Lodge No. 781 was authorized effective on February 9, 1957.

-"Bonum nomen, bonum omen" (Good name, good fortune) seemed an appropriate comment to the name and number authorized by Grand Lodge.
-The lodge number granted was exactly 100 higher than that granted to Squire Henry Bowman, Warrant Master, and his fellow twenty-one charter members of West Shore Lodge No. 681, forty-two years before.
+"Bonum nomen, bonum omen" (Good name, good fortune) seemed an appropriate comment as the name and number authorized by the Grand Lodge was exactly 100 higher than that granted to Squire Henry Bowman, Warrant Master, and his fellow twenty-one charter members of West Shore Lodge No. 681, forty-two years before.
 Helping to establish the friendly link between the two Lodges was Squire Henry's grandson, Edward N. Cooper, Jr., who was to be found among the petitioners for Lowther Manor Lodge.

 CREDITS: Excerpted from “The First Fifty Years - A History” compiled by Bro.
 Donald J. Redlich, P.M.
 Original work is “Historical Sketch” by Bro.
 Rupert G. Crist, Ph.D.
 1957.